ShloTC/Orderly/README.md

 │   └── game_scanner.py     # Game detection logic
 ├── server/                 # Server-side code
 │   ├── server.py           # Main server application
+│   ├── friendmanager.py    # Logic for social network
+│   ├── cert.pem            # Certificate for allowing SSL to work
-│   └── stat_tracking.py    # Logic for tracking player stats
+│   └── key.pem             # Key for allowing SSL to work
-├── shared/                 # Shared utilities between client and server │   └── config.py           # Configuration (e.g., host/port settings)
 └── README.md               # Project documentation
 ```

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to submit a pull request or open an issue.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---